application traffic steering

 The HP SDN Controller is a software-defined networking (SDN) solution designed to simplify and automate network management.
 By decoupling the network control plane from the underlying infrastructure, the SDN Controller empowers organizations to manage and control their networks centrally, making it easier to deploy, scale, and adapt to changing business needs.

-Highlights: SDN Controller
+Highlights: HP SDN

-• Application SDN
+Application SDN

 Usually, when an application is rolled out, you must reconfigure every device with a command CLI interface.
 This type of manual configuration cannot accommodate today’s application requirements.
 Furthermore, static rollout frameworks prohibit dynamic changes to the network, blocking the full potential that applications can bring to the business.

-Software-Defined Networking (SDN) aims to take rigidity out of networks and give you the visibility to make real-time changes and responses.
+Software-defined networking (SDN) aims to take rigidity out of networks and give you the visibility to make real-time changes and responses.
 The HP SDN Application Suite changes how the network responds to business needs by programming the network differently.
 The following post discusses the HP SDN controller and how it works with HP OpenFlow, where HP operates the best part of OpenFlow and uses it with traditional routing and switching.
 I will also provide an example of an application SDN, such as a network protector and network optimizer.

 Before you proceed, you may find the following helpful post for pre-information: